Mission Hospice offers bereavement support for those who are grieving or facing the death of a loved one. We can help you:

 Counseling for complicated grief

 It is natural to feel intense grief when someone close dies, but for people with complicated grief more than a year after the loss, it is hard to focus on the present and future.
 People with complicated grief have things that get in the way of the natural process of adapting to a loss.
 They might struggle with troubling thoughts, excessive avoidance of reminders of the loss, and difficulty managing painful emotions.

 Mission Hospice offers an evidence-based treatment for complicated grief.
 Dr. Katherine Shear, founder of the Center for Complicated Grief at Columbia University, has developed a 16-week intensive treatment proven to help adults suffering from complicated grief.
-Our bereavement counselors offer this structured grief therapy, using Dr. Shear’s model.
-Fees are $150 per session, with a sliding scale as needed.
+Our bereavement counselors offer this structured grief therapy, using Dr. Shear’s model. $150 per session.
+Contact Isabel Stenzel at 650.931.8236 or by email.

 Other bereavement support

 - Lending library with a wide selection of books for adults and children in our San Mateo office

 - Inservice training on coping with grief for facility staff

 - Annual Day of Remembrance

 To find out more about our grief counseling services for adults and children, please contact us.